TheOnly8Z/ArcCW-GSO-Extras/TWEAKS.md

 Beta CSGO model created by PROm.
 Compared to the ACE, is fires significantly slower, but has overall better ranged attributes.

 ### M16A2
 Independent weapon based off the AR-15 model.
-Defaults to 20-Round magazine and burst fire.
+Has (by default) a 20-Round magazine and burst fire.

 ### Glock 17
 - Added 150mm G17L Slide (custom model)